hufman/ceph-cookbooks/README.md

 - :use\_fuse - whether to use ceph-fuse or the kernel client to mount the filesystem. ceph-fuse is updated more often, but the kernel client allows for subdirectory mounting.
 Defaults to true
 - :cephfs\_subdir - which CephFS subdirectory to mount.
 Defaults to '/'.
 An exception will be thrown if this option is set to anything other than '/' if use\_fuse is also true

+### ceph\_radosgw

+The ceph\_radosgw LWRP provides an easy way to setup customized radosgw servers.
+The LWRP itself just adds a node attribute, and then the radosgw recipe does all the setup.
+Due to the way Chef processes the runlist, this resource has to be explicitly converged before compiling the radosgw recipe.
+Any recipe that calls this LWRP has to say `.run_action(:add)` after the do..end block.
+Alternatively, the node attributes can be set with a wrapper cookbook.

+#### Actions

+- :add - Adds the given information as a custom radosgw configuration.

+#### Parameters

+- :name - name attribute, not used
+- :region - what region should be set in the ceph.conf for this radosgw
+- :region\_root\_pool - what rados pool should be used to load region information
+- :zone - what zone should be set in the ceph.conf for this radosgw
+- :zone\_root\_pool - what rados pool should be used to load zone information
+- :keyname - what name to use when generating the cephx key for this radosgw.
+Defaults to client.radosgw.#{zone}.#{hostname}
+- :dns\_name - what dns name to use in ceph.conf and Apache
+- :dns\_aliases - an optional array of other hostnames to handle requests for in Apache
+- :socket\_path - the path to the socket that radosgw will use for fastcgi communications.
+Defaults to /var/run/ceph/ceph-radosgw.#{zone}.#{hostname}
+- :print\_continue - whether to set the `print continue` option in ceph.conf.
+Defaults to nil, which doesn't set the option, true or false sets the option to the given setting.

 ## LICENSE AND AUTHORS

 * Author: Kyle Bader <kyle.bader@dreamhost.com>